buildkite/terraform-provider-buildkite/docs/resources/agent_token.md

 ## Argument Reference

+The following arguments are supported:

 * `description` - (Optional) This is the description of the agent token.

 -> Changing `description` will cause the resource to be destroyed and re-created.

 ## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

 * `id` - The Graphql ID of the created agent token.
 * `token` - The value of the created agent token.